What is a CCJ?

 A Debt Management Plan (DMP) is an informal agreement between you and your creditors, and not a legally binding debt solution.
 As such, you can still have a CCJ against you whilst you’re in a DMP.
 If you are notified that a creditor plans to obtain a judgment against you, contact your Debt Management Company for advice.

-Can I get a CCJ in an IVA?
+Can I get a CCJ in an Individual Voluntary Arrangement (IVA)?

 With an IVA things are a little different.
 Because an IVA is legally binding, your the judgment will automatically be included in your IVA.
 As a result, the payments might be a bit more manageable.
 If you receive a CCJ after your IVA has started, then you’ll need to speak to your Insolvency Practitioner.